klausweiss/dotfiles/nvim/pack/default/start/mason/README.md

         ---@since 1.0.0
         -- The border to use for the UI window.
 Accepts same border values as |nvim_open_win()|. border = "none",

+        ---@since 1.11.0
+        -- The backdrop opacity.
+0 is fully opaque, 100 is fully transparent. backdrop = 60,

         ---@since 1.0.0
         -- Width of the window.
 Accepts: